 No, there was no such thing as chance.
 The probability was too high.
 The colonel’s obsession with the Campanas.
 The ELPIS leader Omicron’s dealings in the west side of the city where the Campanas resided.
 And now, Omicron and the colonel’s meeting.

-The only variable missing was the ‘why’.
-And there was also the factor that the colonel was still his superior to consider.
+The only variable missing was the ‘why.’
+Additionally, there was also the factor that the colonel was still his superior to consider.

 A phantom pain pulsed at Werner’s abdomen, and the palm of his hands began to itch.